2026 Fall ECOSYSTEM BUILDER SUMMIT

 That's the Richmond pattern: pressure met with creativity, resilience, and an unshakeable love of place.
 You see it in the arts district that is fighting blight on Broad St. You see it in a startup ecosystem that is connected and community-rooted and you see it in homegrown companies like CarMax, Dominion Energy, and Genworth that scaled right here.

-“In Community’ is what Richmonders are every day and what summit attendees experience firsthand.
+“In Community” is what Richmonders are every day and what summit attendees will experience firsthand.

-These 2-3 day intimate gatherings bring together the nation's top ecosystem builders and national ecosystem support organizations to convene conversations, gain insight from real-world case studies, and explore and experience new communities against the backdrops of some of the nation's top emerging ecosystems.
+These 2-3 day intimate gatherings bring together the nation's top ecosystem builders and national ecosystem support organizations to convene conversations, gain insight from real-world case studies, and explore and experience new communities.
 Summits address topics most relevant to and of interest to members, such as inclusive entrepreneurship, fostering collaboration, engaging and empowering under-represented populations, and more.

 -